View Beatrice Robertson's Obituary on HoumaToday.com and share memories

 |

-Beatrice B. Robertson, 82, a native of St. Martinville and a resident of Raceland, peacefully departed this life on Thursday, July 4, 2019.
+Beatrice B. Robertson, 82, a resident of Raceland, peacefully departed this life on Thursday, July 4, 2019.

-Visiting will be held from 9 a.m. until the hour of service at 11 a.m. on Saturday, July 13, at Morning Star Baptist Church in Raceland.
-Burial in Morristown Cemetery.
+Visiting will be held from 9 a.m. until the hour of service at 11 a.m. on Wednesday, July 17 at Morning Star Baptist Church in Raceland.
+Burial will follow in Morristown Cemetery.

-She leaves to cherish her memories her beloved husband, Randolph Robertson Jr.; sons, Nelson, Donald and Felton Robertson; daughters, Catherine Stuart, Jeanette Vital, Tracy Jefferson, Necola, Demetrius, and Shantel Robertson; brothers, Adam, Melton and Sidney Bourda; sisters, Sarah Pete, Agnes, Anna, Irene, Alice and Antonio Bourda; and a host of grandchildren and other relatives in friends.
+Beatrice leaves to cherish her memories her beloved husband, Randolph Robertson Jr.; sons, Nelson, Donald and Felton Robertson, and Randolph Robertson III; daughters, Catherine Stuart, Jeanette Vital, Tracy Jefferson, Necola, Demetrius Shantel and Beatrice Robertson; brothers, Adam, Melton and Sidney Bourda; sisters, Sarah Pete, Agnes, Anna, Irene, Alice and Antonio Bourda; and numerous other grandchildren, relatives and friends.

-Preceded in death by her parents, Lewis and Agnes Bourda; sons, Ernest, Steve, Richard, Earl, Jason, and Donnie Robertson; daughter, Lisa Robertson; brothers, Tonie, Willis and Joseph Bourda; and sisters, Dora and Alberta Bourda.
+She was preceded in death by her parents, Lewis and Agnes Bourda; sons, Ernest, Steve, Richard, Earl, Jason, and Donnie Robertson; daughter, Lisa Robertson; brothers, Tonie, Willis, and Joseph Bourda; and sisters, Dora and Alberta Bourda.